Datise/civic-app-planning/README.md

 * Use of demographical/personal data and responses must be transparent and opt*outable
 * Never intentionally moderate or influence the outcome of polls

-##Things still up in the air:

-* Best ways to organize each category (if different)
-* Required information for each category
-* BIG GAP: Are citizens allowed to create topics/get support for initives (yes, but), Are there topic restrictions?
-What are the requirements?
-Is there fact checking?
-What/is there moderation?

 ##Presentation structures (from the municipalities perspective) * General